 - A sediment fence/catch drain (or diversion bund) around the Site; - Temporary access to Site with shaker pad; - Sediment fencing around stockpile areas.
-Stockpiles will be located out of water flow paths and will be protected by earth banks/drains as required; and - Four adequately sized sediment basins with a total capacity of 7,562 m3 volume have been constructed to capture flows (Bonacci 2019).
+Stockpiles will be located out of water flow paths and will be protected by earth banks/drains as required; and - Four adequately sized sediment basins with a total capacity of 7,562 m volume have been constructed to capture flows (Bonacci 2019).
 The receiving catchment will be protected by providing diversion stormwater drainage lines that bypass the construction site.
 Sediment basins will be appropriately monitored and managed in accordance with an erosion and sediment control plan (ESCP) as outlined below.

-The Site's CEMP will incorporate all relevant safeguards and mitigation measures detailed in the EIS and any requirements detailed in the development consent conditions.
+The Site's CEMP and associated Stormwater, Erosion and Sedimentation Management Sub-plan (LLB 2019) provides strategies and mitigation measures to manage disturbed areas of the site and ensure that activities including excavated soil, stormwater, erosion, and sedimentation are managed appropriately during construction of the project and will incorporate all relevant safeguards and mitigation measures detailed in the EIS and any requirements detailed in the development consent conditions.
 All construction staff and site personnel will be made aware of their environmental responsibilities and safeguard measures within the CEMP to avoid and minimise environmental impacts.
 The CEMP will be submitted to the Department of Planning and Environment for review and approval prior to commencement of works.